equalitie/ouinet/README.md

 ### Building

-The following instructions will by build a Ouinet AAR library and demo client APK package for the `armeabi-v7a` [Android ABI][]:
+The following instructions will build a Ouinet AAR library and demo client APK package for the `armeabi-v7a` [Android ABI][]:

     host    $ vagrant up --provider=libvirt